processing/processing/README.md

-Someday we'll also write code style guidelines, fix all these bugs, throw together hundreds of unit tests, and get rich off all this volunteer work.
+Someday we'll also write code style guidelines, fix all these bugs, throw together hundreds of unit tests, and get rich off all this stuff that we're giving away for free.

 But in the meantime, I ask for your patience, [participation](https://github.com/processing/processing/wiki/Project-List),